charleymroberts/workout-tracker/README.md

 5. Running the program once deployed in Heroku and going through all the menu options to check they were all working.

-### Bugs (fixed/remaining)
+### Bugs fixed

-1. I was getting some error messages from the functions that were using data taken from the Google spreadsheet, such as saying that I was trying to add a string and an integer together.
-I fixed this by going to the Google worksheet and changing the formatting for the relevant cells from 'automatic' to 'number', as it seemed to be recording some numbers as strings.
+1. I was getting some error messages from the functions that were using data taken from the Google spreadsheet, saying that I was trying to add a string and an integer together.
+As the spreadsheet seemed to be recording some numbers as strings, I initially attemped to fix this by going to the Google worksheet and changing the formatting for the relevant cells from 'automatic' to 'number'.

+    When this did not solve the problem, a more detailed search of the [gspread documentation](https://docs.gspread.org/en/v5.7.0/api/models/worksheet.html#gspread.worksheet.Worksheet.get_values) showed that the get_values method returns values as strings by default, and that passing `ValueRenderOption.unformatted` to the `get_values` method would avoid the string formatting and return the original values that had been entered (in this case numbers).

 2. Originally I had planned to have the user's data from Option 1 (where the user adds today's minutes of exercise) into a list to append to the Google worksheet.
 This did not allow an obvious option for recording zero minutes if the user did not wish to enter minutes for every form of exercise.

     I then changed to using a dictionary to store the user input data initially, with default values set to zero, and then making the dictionary values into a list to append to the Google worksheet.
 This allowed me to input a value for every cell, including zero if the user did not add any minutes for that exercise, in order to make sure the correct values were entered into the correct rows.

 ### Validator testing

-The code was passed through Code Institute's Python Linter https://pep8ci.herokuapp.com/ with no remaining issues.
+The code was passed through [Code Institute's Python Linter](https://pep8ci.herokuapp.com/) with no remaining issues.

 ![Python Linter screenshot](images/linter-screenshot.png)

 ## Deployment process

+The project was deployed to Heroku using Code Institute's mock terminal template.

+The steps for this were:

+- Go to Heroku dashboard
+- Click 'Create new app'
+- Enter a name for the app, and select your region
+- Go to 'Settings'
+- Go to Config Vars > type 'CREDS' in the 'KEY field and paste in the contents of the creds.json file from VSCode > click 'Add'
+- Still in Config Vars, create a new entry with 'PORT' in the 'KEY' field and '8000' in the 'VALUE' field, and click 'Add'
+- Go to 'Add Buildpack', add buildpacks for Python and node.js (in that order)
+- Select Github as the deployment method

 ## Technologies used